 - Do you eat in the car or at your desk?

 - Do you forget to eat or skip meals altogether?

 - Do you take your supplements/medicine with you because you are too busy to take them in the morning?

-- Do you think of your hair your and make-up as being a waste of time?
+- Do you think of your hair and your make-up as a waste of time?

 - Do you bring a change of clothes with you for the variety of different activities you do?

 - Do you online shop because going to the store is too time consuming?